+Chapter 6

-Thinking Local, Going Social: Project Teams Can Thrive Using Microsoft Project Server 2010
+Thinking Local, Going Social

+Project Teams Can Thrive Using Microsoft Project Server 2010

 In This Chapter

-We will be reviewing the implications and trends that can help predict a successful implementation and the opportunity to maximize the effectiveness of a PPM implementation.
+We review the implications and trends that can help predict a successful implementation and the opportunity to maximize the effectiveness of a project portfolio management (PPM) implementation.

-Organizations that wrestle with Project, Program and Portfolio management can realize significant gains through leveraging Microsoft’s 2010 PPM product and integrating it with the flow of their business and corporate culture for managing projects.
+Organizations that wrestle with project, program, and portfolio management can realize significant gains through leveraging Microsoft’s 2010 PPM product and integrating it with the flow of their business and corporate culture for managing projects.

 What You Will Learn

-Understanding the importance and impact of PPM technology on Project, Program and Portfolio Management
+The importance and impact of PPM technology on project, program and portfolio management

-The impact of collaboration maximizing project speed, metrics and momentum
+The impact of collaboration on maximizing project speed, metrics and momentum

-Understanding how to leverage the PPM lifecycle to maximize the value of Project, Program and Portfolio management leadership
+How to leverage the PPM lifecycle to maximize the value of project, program and portfolio management leadership

-The key factors to avoid “the kiss of death” in PPM implementations
+The key factors to avoid the kiss of death in PPM implementations

-Integrating Business Lifecycle with the PPM lifecycle for best results
+How to integrate the business lifecycle with the PPM lifecycle for best results

 Project Management Looking Ahead

-Today, as the workforce expands globally, the natural evolution of project management is advancing and leveraging updated technologies.
-The changes and capabilities brought on by the enterprise environment have enabled PPM stakeholders access to services and applications which quickly allow individual users and groups to take full advantage of the same workflows of managing, tracking and reporting projects, but now are in an enterprise and consolidated work management environment.
+Today, as the workforce expands globally, the natural evolution of project management (PM) is advancing and leveraging updated technologies.
+The changes and capabilities brought on by the enterprise environment have enabled PPM stakeholders access to services and applications that quickly allow individual users and groups to take full advantage of the same workflows of managing, tracking, and reporting projects but now in an enterprise and consolidated work management environment.

-Microsoft Project 2010 is an example of one type of technology that includes integration of project-specific data with the socialization of the evolving enterprise workforce to include and embed with their project schedules applications such as project blogs, project wikis, issues, risks and document libraries bringing collaboration channels to the project manager, project teams and executives.
-Companies are embracing leveraging critical resources around the world.
-These virtual project teams now can work together much more efficiently and are often grouped by skill-set, location or other project required attributes.
-With Microsoft Project Server 2010 residing within the SharePoint platform, Microsoft Enterprise Project / Program Management (EPM) 2010 is evolving the traditional practices of project management processes.
-Leveraging the advanced features of Microsoft EPM 2010 meets the dramatic shift toward having collaboration as the heart of project management.
+Microsoft Project 2010 is an example of one type of technology that includes integration of project-specific data along with the evolving enterprise workforce to include and embed applications such as project blogs, project wikis, issues, risks, and document libraries with their project schedules, collaborating with the project manager, project teams, and executives.
+Companies are embracing the leveraging of critical resources around the world.
+These virtual project teams now can work together much more efficiently and often are grouped by skill set, location, or other project-required attributes.
+With Microsoft Project Server 2010 residing within the SharePoint platform, Microsoft Enterprise Project / Program Management (EPM) 2010 is changing the traditional practices of PM processes.
+Leveraging the advanced features of Microsoft EPM 2010 parallels the recent dramatic shift toward collaborative PM practices.
 The transformation appears in the role of the project manager and in the interaction with stakeholder classes.

 Traditionally, the project manager controlled the project lifecycle as if he or she was the center of all work defined and completed.
-The project progress was contingent upon the project manager’s actions of collecting, updating, changing, and reporting the project status.
-Therefore, enterprise stakeholder groups were at the mercy of the projects manager’s time, effort, and competencies to gain insight into the health and progress of the project.
-Organizations are utilizing PMOs to address this potential source of problems in their project management processes.
+The project progress was contingent on the project manager’s actions of collecting, updating, changing, and reporting the project status.
+Therefore, enterprise stakeholder groups were at the mercy of the project manager’s time, effort, and competencies to gain insight into the health and progress of the project.
+Organizations are now utilizing PMOs to address this potential source of problems in their PM processes.